"AI Psychosis" in Context: How Conversation History Shapes LLM Responses to Delusional Beliefs: Results

 GPT-4o predated widespread awareness of AI-associated delusions; its failures, however serious, were failures of foresight.
-Grok 4.1 was released with these risks already documented, but -- whether due to market pressures or design philosophy -- xAI has failed to adapt.
-Recent reports paint a picture of systematic neglect, with former employees alleging that leadership equates safety with censorship (Field, 2026).
+Grok 4.1 was released with these risks already documented, but the model's behaviour in this dataset showed no evidence of mitigation.
 For a delusion-prone user, the consequences may be severe.
-Grok's elaborate world-building could accelerate the formation of delusional systems.
+Grok’s elaborate world-building could accelerate the formation of delusional systems.
 Its operational specificity could translate beliefs into structured plans, shifting users from passive ideation to implementation.
 And its intense relational style could foster dependency that competes with external support, making intervention increasingly challenging.